 For the Year Ended December 31

-2013 2014 2015 2016
+2013 2014 2015 2016 2017 2017

-RMB RMB RMB RMB US\$ (5)
+RMB RMB RMB RMB RMB US\$ (5)

-(in thousands)
+(in thousa nds)

-Sales and marketing expenses (5,082) (732)
+Sales and marketing expenses (5,082) (4,612) (709)

-Product development expenses - - - (16,202) (2,334)
+Product development expenses (16,202) (9,039) (1,389)

-General and administrative expenses - (26,958) (3,883)
+General and administrative expenses (26,958) (21,418) (3,292)

 - (2) The weighted average number of ordinary shares represents the sum of the weighted average number of Class A and Class B ordinary shares.
 See Note 15 in our audited consolidated financial statements included in this annual report for additional information regarding the computation of the per share amounts and the weighted average numbers of Class A and Class B ordinary shares. - (3) Our ordinary shares are comprised of Class A ordinary shares and Class B ordinary shares.
 Each holder of Class A ordinary shares is entitled to one vote per share and each holder of Class B ordinary shares is entitled to twenty votes per share on all matters submitted to them for a vote.
 Class B ordinary shares are convertible at any time by the holder thereof into Class A ordinary shares on a one-for-one basis.
-As holders of Class A and Class B ordinary shares have the same dividend right and the same participation right in our undistributed earnings, the basic and diluted income (loss) per Class A ordinary share and Class B ordinary shares are the same for all the periods presented during which there were two classes of ordinary shares.

-(4) Each ADS represents fifteen Class A ordinary share.

-(5) All translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report are made at the rate as of the end of the applicable period, that is, RMB6.9430 to US\$1.00, the rate in effect as of December 30, 2016.
+As holders of Class A and Class B ordinary shares have the same dividend right and the same participation right in our undistributed earnings, the basic and diluted income (loss) per Class A ordinary share and Class B ordinary share are the same for all the periods presented during which there were two classes of ordinary shares. - (4) Each ADS represents fifteen Class A ordinary shares. - (5) All translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report are made at the rate as of the end of the applicable period, that is, RMB6.5063 to US\$1.00, the rate in effect as of December 29, 2017.